pygrum/gimmick/README.md

 ## Extra features

-- PIC (Position Independent Code) compatible library, with custom GetModuleHandle and GetProcAddress implementations
+- PIC (Position Independent Code) friendly, with custom GetModuleHandle and GetProcAddress implementations
 - Dynamically loaded functions and modules that can be passed to a global instance at runtime.
 - Inbuilt RC4 implementation

 ## Limitations
 - 64-bit only (for now)
-- Sections used by stdlib cannot be encrypted.
-Modify and compile with -nostdlib to have more standard section names available for use
+- Existing
 - If the executable is to be loaded by the OS, only sections that are untouched by Windows loader can be used to store data.
 This technique is best used with an rDLL or Shellcode.
 - All sections are marked as encrypted on initialisation, as Gimmick has no awareness of section states before they have been accessed.